-

 Disaster Recovery (Geo)

-Geo replicates your database, your Git repositories, and few other assets, but there are some limitations.
+Geo replicates your database, your Git repositories, and other assets.
+Some known issues exist.

 Promoting a secondary Geo site in single-secondary configurations